 If you are part of a family with children, odds are you took a vacation at some point this summer.
-Whether out of state to a famous theme park, or even out of the country to visit family and friends back home, there’s one thing every kid has in common: the need for up-to-date vaccinations as school starts back up.
+Whether out of state to a famous theme park, or even out of the country to visit family and friends back home, there’s one thing every kid has in common: the need for up-to-date immunizations as school starts back up.

 This time of year is a great time to make sure your children are protected against easily transmittable diseases to keep themselves, their families, their classmates, and their teachers all healthy and ready to take on the challenges of the academic year ahead.